marmelab/ArchitectureTree/README.md

 ArchitectureViz is a single page application to expose your system architecture into a nice vizialisation graph.

+We generally use a client software to draw our system architecture schema, like Microsoft Visio &copy; for example.
+But often, only one member of the team has this software installed on his machine and the schema use a specific file format and there is no standard way to draw the schema.
+It become very hard to maintain during the software evolutions.

+ArchitectureViz give you the possibility to maintain a JSON description file, using standard structure and informations.
-It's simple to edit, using the user interface or by manualy updating the json description file.
+It's simple to edit, using the user interface or by direct updating the json description file.

+Made with D3.js and AngularJS.

 ## Installation